Nanban (2012 film): Casting

 The roles of the other two title characters took considerably longer to confirm.

 R. Madhavan was initially approached to reprise his role from the original but made it clear that he was unwilling to be a part of the remake, citing the film had already "gone down in history".
 Early indications suggested that Udhayanidhi Stalin had replaced him but the claims were false.
 In November 2010, reports emerged that Vinay Rai or Nakul were set to play the role, however Vinay cited that he refused the project as the role was not as meaty as the other two characters.
 Consequently, the production house signed Srikanth to play the role, after seeing his performance in Drohi, which had come after several box-office failures for him.

 Sharman Joshi's role was originally offered to Silambarasan, but after discussions, it was revealed that Silambarasan could not do as he felt he didn't suit the character.
-Subsequently, the role was offered to Siddharth, a protege of Shankar, who also went on to refuse the project.
+Subsequently, the role was offered to Siddharth, a protégé of Shankar, who also went on to refuse the project.
 Despite further reports that Arya and Jiiva were being considered, the latter signed on and agreed with Shankar that he would play Joshi's role instead of Madhavan's.

 The role played by Kareena Kapoor in the original was offered to Asin Thottumkal.
 However Ileana D'Cruz was signed on for the film after attempts to cast Katrina Kaif in the film had failed.

-The college professor's role was given to Sathyaraj, despite early indications that Prakash Raj would be approached.
-Omi Vaidya was unable to reprise his role from the original and comedian Sathyan Sivakumar was signed on to essay his role after attempts to sign Sricharan of Payanam fame has failed, while S. J. Surya signed on to appear in a guest role, portraying the role enacted by Javed Jaffrey.
-Anuya Bhagvath was signed up for a supporting role.
+The role of the professor, played in 3 Idiots by Boman Irani, was given to Sathyaraj, despite early indications that Prakash Raj would be approached.

+Omi Vaidya was unable to reprise his role from the original.
+Later, Shankar approached Dileep to play the role, but he too opted out and comedian Sathyan Sivakumar was signed on to essay his role after failed attempts to sign Sricharan of Payanam fame.
+S. J. Surya signed on to appear in a guest role, portraying the role enacted by Javed Jaffrey.

+Anuya Bhagvath was signed up for a supporting role as Ileana D'Cruz's elder sister, played in the original by Mona Singh.
 Stage artist Sreedevi Gengiah was selected to play Jiiva's sister.

 Raju Jeyamohan was initially chosen to play the older version of Rinson Simon's character Millimeter, but was later removed as his eyes did not match Rinson Simon's; the role went to Vikas.